sinamics/uavcast/README.md

 ### Supervisor

-Uavcast uses a supervisor container to manage the application update ect.
+Uavcast-community uses a supervisor container to manage the application update ect.
 Supervisor is not needed for development.
-To run the supervisor, type `cd supervisor && npm install && npm start` from the uavcast project root.
+To run the supervisor, type `cd supervisor && npm install && npm start` from the uavcast-community project root.

 ### Teardown